Last Updated on June 23, 2025 by Ketki Gadre

 After 4 hours of trek, we reached shops selling a lot of puja items.
 There was also a toilet here for freshening up.
 This meant the temple was nearby.

-Soon we reached the summit point of Chopta Chandrashila trek at the altitude of 13100 feet.
-The snow-clad mountain views which we were getting all along were now clearly visible right in front of us.
-It was surreal and we took a million photos and videos to capture the beauty.
+Soon we reached the summit point of the Chopta Chandrashila trek at an altitude of 13100 feet.
+The snow-clad mountain views, which we had been getting all along, were now clearly visible right in front of us.
+It was surreal, and we took a million photos and videos to capture the beauty.
 We also had lunch from our reusable food boxes (tupperware FTW!).

 A few meters further, we received blessings from another small temple at the summit.
-The area is adorned with numerous stone pyramids, carefully arranged to symbolize harmony, zen, and balance.
+The area is adorned with numerous stone pyramids, carefully arranged to symbolise harmony, zen, and balance.

-Next morning it was time to leave the base camp for Deoriatal, we left after an early breakfast.
+The next morning, it was time to leave the base camp for Deoriatal.
+We left after an early breakfast.

 PRACTICAL TIPS FOR CHOPTA CHANDRASHILA TREK

-Chopta-Chandrashila trek is open all year round which is why it is popular among hiking enthusiasts.
+Chopta-Chandrashila trek is open all year round, which is why it is popular among hiking enthusiasts.
 I chose to hike in summer (June first week).
-The weather was perfect, not too hot or cold and the peaks still had snow.
-But the weather in the mountains changes instantaneously so one needs to be careful.
-Evening showers and sometimes even light snow is possible so one must be prepared for it.
-However, since it was yatra season, there were huge pilgrim crowds meaning more mules on the trail.
-The meadows had lovely wildflowers and overall it was perfect.
+The weather was perfect, not too hot or cold, and the peaks still had snow.
+But the weather in the mountains changes instantaneously, so one needs to be careful.
+Evening showers and sometimes even light snow are possible, so one must be prepared for it.
+However, since it was yatra season, there were huge pilgrim crowds, meaning more mules on the trail.
+The meadows had lovely wildflowers, and overall, it was perfect.

-I feel that spring is the best time to experience the best of both worlds – there will be slight snow in the meadows and the rhododendrons would be in bloom.
-The red flowers overlooking the mountains are a stunning landscape.
+I feel that spring is the best time to experience the best of both worlds – there will be slight snow in the meadows, and the rhododendrons will be in bloom.
+The red flowers overlooking the mountains form a stunning landscape.

-In winters, the meadows and peaks are covered with snow which makes it a little difficult to climb up to the summit because of the slippery path.
+In winter, the meadows and peaks are covered with snow, which makes it a little difficult to climb up to the summit because of the slippery path.
 Not to mention the bitter cold you will have to encounter and the special equipment you will need to carry.

 But no matter when you go, it is a treat to all the senses.